posthtml/posthtml-components/docs-src/md/introduction.md

 You have full control where to place your components.
 Once you set the base root path of your components, you can then set multiple folders.
 For example let's suppose your main root is `./src` and then you have several folders where you have your components, for example `./src/components` and `./src/layouts`.
-You can setup the plugin like below:
+You can set up the plugin like below:

 ```js
 // index.js